 The enabling ordinance (either to establish or re-establish the fund) must specify the purpose of the fund.
 The purpose can be any purpose for which the city or town could establish another cumulative fund.
-A list of cumulative funds for cities and towns is provided in this bulletin.
+A list of cumulative funds for cities and towns is provided in this Aim Budget Bulletin.
 The ordinance must also establish the maximum rate.